softdev15/slate/source/index.html.md

 ```

 ## FileClusterScore Endpoint
-Get the clustering score of a document.
+Get the clustering score of documents in a given file group.

-The endpoint will only return the score of documents that was received via a mailbox which supports the clustering workflow
+The endpoint will only return the score of documents that was received via a mailbox which supports the clustering workflow.

-**Note:** The endpoint returns the score of a single documents and there for can only support groups that consist of a single file.

 The following endpoint is currently available: